jruby/maven_gem/README.txt

 == PROBLEMS:

 * No dependency tracking using Maven dependencies
-* No ability to output a .gem file rather than install
 * No support for gems with more than one group ID
 * No support for gems with alphanumeric version numbers
 * No tests, minimal docs :)